By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 These receptors are like the lock in a lock-and-key system.
 That makes the hormones (androgens) the keys.

-In order to properly communicate, each hormone must find the receptor that suits it.
+To properly communicate, each hormone must find the receptor that suits it.

 What Are the Symptoms of Low Androgens?